• Home

 We went shopping at our little local grocery store a few days ago and found hibiscus flowers in the Mexican section.
 That isn’t always the case, so I happily picked some up.

 I was first introduced to iced hibiscus tea by a friend who spent a lot of time in Mexico as a child.
-If there is a cranberry flavored Kool-aid, I’m guessing it tastes like hibiscus tea, known in Spanish as “Agua De Jamaica fresco”.
-I didn’t really realize it was tea the first time I saw it, with it’s bright red color, and mild flavor since I’m used to drinking strong herbal teas like peppermint iced tea.
+If there is a cranberry-flavored Kool-Aid, I’m guessing it tastes like hibiscus tea, known in Spanish as “Agua De Jamaica fresco”.
+I didn’t really realize it was tea the first time I saw it, with its bright red color and mild flavor, since I’m used to drinking strong herbal teas like peppermint iced tea.
 But now it’s become one of my favorites.

 As I’ve been reading about the health benefits of hibiscus, I’ve become more enthusiastic about drinking this tea.

-Studies have shown that hibiscus tea contains vitamin c as well as other antioxidants which help fight free radicals, and can help boost the immune system, lower blood pressure, and aid in digestive function.
+Studies have shown that hibiscus tea contains vitamin C as well as other antioxidants which help fight free radicals and can help boost the immune system, lower blood pressure, and aid in digestive function.

 As with most herbs, there are cautions when using them.
 The chief one with this particular herb is that since it, like green tea, contains high levels of antioxidants, it is not recommended for use during pregnancy.
 You can read more about the benefits here.